- Sort By Use

 How Does L-Theanine and Caffeine Work Together?

 As effective as caffeine can be, it can come with some drawbacks.
 Taking too much caffeine can easily lead to jitters, and a characteristic crash once the caffeine has worn off.
 Mismanaging your caffeine can also cause sleep issues, and lead to a tolerance to the compound, forcing you to take more of it to sustain similar effects.
-Caffeine and its metabolites can also push the balance of neurotransmitters like norepinephrine and glutamate too high, causing a number of sympathomimetic side effects.

 That’s where L-theanine comes in.
 When taken together, L-theanine can take the edge off of caffeine.
 The potential inhibitory nature and calming effects of theanine can nullify the jittery muscles, hyperactivity, and restlessness that may come with taking too much caffeine.
 Since L-theanine can increase dopamine, GABA, and glycine levels in the brain, and may inhibit glutamate excitotoxicicty, it is ideal for balancing out the unwanted side effects of caffeine.
 More importantly, combining theanine and caffeine may also increase the potential benefits of both compounds.
 They act synergistically together to improve the beneficial effects of both compounds.

 Studies show significant results when bringing the two together, including: